camp2021-208.jpg

 AmeriCorps at Willowell

-Willowell currently hosts AmeriCorps service members through the Vermont Housing & Conservation Board and ECO AmeriCorps.
+Willowell hosts AmeriCorps service members through the Vermont Housing & Conservation Board and ECO AmeriCorps.
 Members serve at Wren’s Nest Forest Preschool, Pond Brook Middle School, Walden High School, After school Programs, and more!!
 Joining the dedicated teaching staff in their mission to foster curiosity, joy, and community through outdoor play and exploration.

 AmeriCorps members at Willowell put on many hats to build happier, healthier, and more sustainable futures for the youth and residents of Addison County.
 All members at Willowell gain invaluable hands-on experience implementing and managing outdoor education programs.
 This involves developing community resources, planning curriculum, teaching, expanding community networks, fundraising, mentoring youth, and organizing volunteers.
 We told you, many hats!